jeremy-w/nerdcamp-flutter-2020.07/README.md

   I deviated from the codelab in favor of creating a Cupertino-style app, which walked straight into issues with rotation and dark mode.
   The rotation issue looks to be a fundamental issue with how Flutter approaches rendering & iOS handles rotation.
   I never quite got Text rendering properly in Dark Mode; the CupertinoThemeData and the ThemeData just aren't on speaking terms.

+## Side Jaunts
+- Dark Mode: CupertinoThemeData correctly picks up the system brightness, but in a CupertinoApp, the ThemeData does not, so Text seems to render as if in light mode all the time.
+- API Docs: Lots of very visible tasks that aren't getting any investment, it seems.
+    - Scrolling: The docs browser at api.flutter.dev doesn't act right on an iPhone.
+It doesn't scroll to top on status bar tap, and there's no scrollbar, which makes scrolling down to the end of a long page a royal pain, since you can't grab the bar to directly page down 100 pages. [flutter/website doesn't actually manage the API docs](https://github.com/flutter/website/issues/3362#issuecomment-567138709). flutter/flutter [generates the API docs](https://github.com/flutter/flutter/blob/master/dev/tools/dartdoc.dart) using dartdoc.
+It's in [dartdoc](https://github.com/dart-lang/dartdoc) that the issue must ultimately lie.
+    - Size: Turns out the generated docs bundle is huge - there's a file per method.
+This has been a problem for both Flutter & Dart Angular. https://github.com/dart-lang/dartdoc/issues/1983